replikativ/geheimnis/README.md

 ## TODO
 - include jsbn library with externs or as gclosure module
 - the clj reader has problems compiling cljs with tagged literals
+- use cljsjs/bignumber for RSA
 - add padding support to RSA
+- Explore http://nacl.cr.yp.to/ with https://download.libsodium.org/doc/ and https://www.npmjs.com/package/libsodium for proven safety

 ## License

-Copyright © 2016 Christian Weilbach
+Copyright © 2016-2017 Christian Weilbach

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.